coala/documentation/Developers/Codestyle.rst

 Documentation Comments
 ~~~~~~~~~~~~~~~~~~~~~~

-A documentation comment consists of 2 parts, splitted by a newline:
+A documentation comment consists of 2 parts split by a newline:

 - the description of what it does
 - a list of the parameters it takes in and their descriptions, the return